jank324/ais-predictor/README.md

 ![Maps of Agent Sectors](Images/readme_img_zones.png)

-For each agent, we selected the corresponding data, clean and preprocessed it, and then trained three seperate models on the data - a Random Forrest, an Artificial Neural Network, and A K-Nearest-Neighbour regressor.
+For each agent, we selected the corresponding data, cleaned and preprocessed it, and then trained three seperate models on the data - a Random Forrest, an Artificial Neural Network, and A K-Nearest-Neighbour regressor.
 The agent returns to the agent the output of the model that performed best on the evaluation on the test data.
 Once all agents have returned their predictions, the broker shows the predicted route in the web interface.
 See below for a diagram of this communication scheme.

 ![Communication between Client, Broker, and Agents](Images/readme_img_communication.png)